Reducing nutrient loadings from agricultural soils to the Baltic Sea via groundwater and streams (BONUS Soils2Sea)

 At a catchment level, we can determine spatial differences in the nitrate reduction potential of groundwater and surface water systems with reasonable certainty.
 However, to obtain the full benefits of a spatially differentiated approach, we need detailed information at a local (field/stream) scale which is less reliable.

 New approaches like spatially differentiated regulation should be implemented in alignment and with due respect for regional governance structures and socio-cultural traditions.

 The project receives funding from BONUS,

-the joint Baltic Sea research and development programme (Art 185), funded jointly from the European Union's Seventh Programme for research, technological development and demonstration and from Innovation Fund Denmark, The Swedish Environmental Protection Agency (Naturrådsverket), The Polish National Centre for Research and Development, The German Ministry for Education and Research (Bundesministerium für Bildung und Forschung), and The Russian Foundation for Basic Research (RFBR).
+the joint Baltic Sea research and development programme (Art 185), funded jointly from EU and from Innovation Fund Denmark, The Swedish Environmental Protection Agency (Naturvådsverket), The Polish National Centre for Research and Development, The German Ministry for Education and Research (Bundesministerium für Bildung und Forschung), and The Russian Foundation for Basic Research (RFBR).
 BONUS Soils2Sea is part of a cluster of BONUS Projects.

 Group photo from the project meeting in Kaliningrad

 Photographer: Dmitry Domnin, ABIORAS